-Want to learn how to cook kale in a way that will make it truly pleasurable to eat?
+Learn how to cook kale to make for the best results.
 Healthy it may be, but there's a reason why kale was out of fashion for so long – it's quite bland if you just cook it in boiling water.
 Of course, if you like it that way, keep doing what you're doing, but we think that our recipe really helps amplify its earthy flavour.

 Find more delicious recipes over on our hub page.